QuokkaPix

 1

-Check the destination format list before converting.
+Check what the destination accepts.

 2